cotarr/cert-numeric-ip/README.md

 curl https://127.0.0.1:8000
 ```

-curl returned the following error, an expected result.
+curl returned the following error, the expected result.

 ```
 curl: (60) SSL certificate problem: self signed certificate in certificate chain
 ```

-Although the error could be ignored by adding the switch "--insecure" to the curl command,
+This error could be ignored by adding the switch --insecure to the curl command,
+such as `curl --insecure  https://127.0.0.1:8000`.
+However, this simply ignores the certificate error, which is not secure.
-instead, we will add the CA certificate.
+Instead, we will add the CA certificate to the curl command.
 Restart the server and then run curl with the following command:

 Client: